 - foster and fuel critical questioning and thinking.

 Dreams are an awesome inner power that can shape and propel our journey and life to exciting and new heights.
 Therefore, to truly understand the heart and mind of a person… consider not what s/he has already achieved… but what s/he dreams about and aspires to achieve!

 DREAMS ACTUALLY DEFINE WHO WE ARE AND WHAT WE WILL BECOME!

-A TED talk deliver by Bel Pesce '5 Ways to kill your dreams' provide some very though provoking and interesting answers to the above questions.
+A TED talk deliver by Bel Pesce '5 Ways to kill your dreams' provide some very thought-provoking and interesting answers to the above questions.

-Dreams - within an AltanaESP context - isn't some lofty, far-fetch, idyllic and Utopian concept… it is a simple down to earth and practical way of living (i.e. the basis of a hacker mentality) that is actively fueling creativity, the source of improvisation and the igniting spark to address and deal with wicked challenges in a productive, practical cooperative and co-creative manner.
+Dreams - within a Career & Healing Center context - isn't some lofty, far-fetch, idyllic and Utopian concept… it is a simple down to earth and practical way of living (i.e. the basis of a hacker mentality) that is actively fueling creativity, the source of improvisation and the igniting spark to address and deal with wicked challenges in a productive, practical cooperative and co-creative manner.

-For many people this is a foreign idea and quite difficult to truly understand the significance, implication and meaning of dreams for everyday life, as well as for present and future survival in an every changing modern world.
+For many people, this is a foreign idea and quite difficult to truly understand the significance, implication and meaning of dreams for everyday life, as well as for present and future survival in an ever-changing modern world.